 Don’t get me wrong: I loved working with athletes – and I still do.

-However, as far as fulfillment is concerned or things that really gave me joy, outside of a good tickle fight or a heaping bowl of ice-cream, I had always gotten more out of helping someone nail their first 2x bodyweight squat or helping someone finally conquer his or her’s chronic low-back pain.
+However, as far as absolute joys in my life are concerned, outside of a good tickle fight, a heaping bowl of ice-cream, or rough-housing with my 5-year old, I have always gotten more out of helping “regular peeps” nail their first 2x bodyweight squat or helping someone finally conquer his or her’s chronic low-back pain.

-I wanted to get back to that and the joy it brought me.
+I wanted to get back to former and the joy it brought me.